Jonathan Hayes: Cincinnati Bengals

 In January 2018, Hayes was the head coach of the East team in the 2018 East–West Shrine Game.

 St. Louis BattleHawks

 On April 18, 2019, Hayes was announced as the first head coach and general manager of the St. Louis BattleHawks franchise in the revived XFL.

 Dallas Renegades

 On June 9, 2022, Dallas Renegades head coach Bob Stoops hired Hayes to serve as his offensive coordinator for the 2023 XFL season.
+With Hayes as offensive coordinator, the renamed Arlington Renegades won the 2023 XFL championship, with a 35-26 victory over the D.C.
+Defenders in the championship game.
+His brother Jay Hayes, served as the co-defensive coordinator for the Renegades.